Estimated reading time: 3 minutes, 25 seconds

 Most remote work opportunities require at least some level of English, and on top of that, jargon can also be a barrier for those who are new to remote work.
-That's why one of the keys to making remote work accessible is providing language resources—our Remote Work Dictionary is just one of the language supports that we're developing at Workplaceless.
+One of the keys to making remote work accessible is providing language resources—it's why we created the first and only open access Remote Work Dictionary.

 This first (US English) version is open to everyone, and we'd love feedback from anyone interested in this topic.
 What terms should we add?

 Developing a career that reflects our passions and provides opportunities to grow is the ultimate professional goal.
 Career development takes constant work, and when you work remotely, there are special considerations that you need to keep in mind.
 We've identified seven keys to remote career development that address the unique challenges that remote professionals face.

 Your interests, knowledge, and skills form the foundation of your remote career.
 Your interests are topics or fields that inspire your curiosity or passion, like law, education, or design.
 Your interests guide the learning experiences, professional opportunities, and hobbies you pursue.